hak5/keycroc-payloads/README.md

 </p>

 # About DuckyScript™

-## Legacy DuckyScript (1.0)
-Hak5 introduced Keystroke Injection in 2010 with the USB Rubber Ducky™.
-This technique, developed by Hak5 founder Darren Kitchen, was his weapon of choice for automating mundane tasks at his IT job — fixing printers, network shares and the like.
-Today the USB Rubber Ducky is a hacker culture icon, synonymous with the keystroke injection technique it pioneered.
-It’s found its way into the hearts and toolkits of Cybersecurity and IT pros the world over — including many movies and TV shows!
-Core to its success is its simple language, DuckyScript™.
-Originally just three commands, it could be learned by anyone—regardless of experience—in minutes.

 <b> With the Key Croc in 2020, DuckyScript 2.0 has been introduced.</b>
-## DuckyScript 2.0

 While many of the Hak5 Tools run various versions of DuckyScript; like the [Bash Bunny](https://shop.hak5.org/products/bash-bunny) and even the [officially licenced DuckyScript compatible devices from O.MG](https://shop.hak5.org/collections/mischief-gadgets/ "O.MG") - the Key Croc uses an `INTERPRETED` version of DuckyScript

 _Interpreted DuckyScript means the payload runs on the device straight from `source code` (the code you write e.g. `QUACK STRING test`)._

-_Compiled DuckyScript means that there is both `source code` and an `inject.bin` generated from the source code.
-(DuckyScript 1.0 for the USB Rubber Ducky was "encoded" rather than "compiled" - references to either mean the same)_

-The files in this repository are _the source code_ for your payloads and run _directly on the Key Croc_ no compilation required - simply place your `payload.txt` in the appropriate directory and you're ready to go!
+The files in this repository are _the source code_ for your payloads and run _directly on the device_ **no compilation required** - simply place your `payload.txt` in the appropriate directory and you're ready to go!

 <h1><a href="https://payloadstudio.hak5.org">Build your payloads with PayloadStudio</a></h1>
 <p align="center">